A Bayesian approach to functional regression: theory and computation: Experimental results

 \subsubsection{Real data}

 Figure~\ref{fig:reg_real} depicts the results for the real data sets, where we can see that the performance of our one-stage methods is about the same as that of the comparison methods.
 However, our variable selection methods are somewhat worse that the reference methods, although not by a wide margin.
 We have to bear in mind that real data is more complex and noisy than simulated data, and it is possible that after a suitable pre-preprocessing we would have obtained better results.
 Nonetheless, our goal was to perform a general comparison with a uniform methodology, without focusing too much on the specifics of any particular data set.
 On another note, we see that some of our Bayesian models have a higher standard deviation, partly because there is an intrinsic randomness in the sampling mechanism, and it can be the cause of the occasional worse performance.
-In relation to this, we observe that the methods that use the trimmed mean as a summary statistic tend to have a worse score, as this statistic is more sensitive to outliers than the median or the mode.
+In relation to this, we observe that the methods that use the trimmed mean as a summary statistic tend to have a worse score, as this statistic is more sensitive to outliers than the median or the mode, even with the 10\% trimming.